tokamak-network/tonstarter-token-distribution/docgen/docs/interfaces/ITOS.md

 - `value`: the amount to be approve to spend

-- `deadline`: the deadline that vaild the owner's signature
+- `deadline`: the deadline that valid the owner's signature

 - `v`: the owner's signature - v